SudoCode7/Online_Price__Tracking/README.md

 Hey Guys, :-)
-The idea behind this project actually struck me when I was planning to buy Amazon fire TV stick and didn't have the enough budget.
+The idea behind this project struck me when I was planning to buy Amazon fire TV stick and didn't have enough budget to fully coverup those expenses on my own.
 So I came up with this idea to program this bot which emails me whenever the price goes down than your expected value or equals to.

-It can be deployed on any cloud server(like rasberry pi, arduino, AWS, Goggle cloud etc.) to make full use of, or it can also be used on your daily machine using TMUX(computer[WILL TAKE A SUBSTANTIAL RESOURCE IN DAILY LIFE]).
+It can be deployed on any cloud server(like rasberry pi, arduino, AWS, Goggle cloud etc.) to make full use of, or it can also be used on your daily machine using TMUX(computer[WARNING: WILL CONSUME A SUBSTANTIAL RESOURCE IN YOUR DAILY LIFE]).
 <h3>THIS PROGRAM CAN DIRECTLY RUN ON TERMINAL WINDOW WITH ALL APPROPRIATE LIBRARIES</h3>

 <h2>Prerequisites--</h2>